 As well as conservation, we are also doing our best on the Estate to help the environment with a wide range of schemes including recycling bins for holiday guests, electric vehicles for our housekeeping and maintenance teams and solar panels for electricity.
 You can read about all the things we are doing on our Environment Credentials page.

-Harry and Diana Acland are also great supporters of the local community, especially local entrepreneurs who are wanting to start up or expand their own business.
-In the last couple of years, Notgrove Estate has been able to help all of the following business start up or grow here at Notgrove:
+Harry and Diana Acland are also great supporters of the local community, especially local businesses who are wanting to start-up or expand their own business.
+In the last couple of years, Notgrove Estate has been able to help all of the following business start-up here at Notgrove:

 If you are interested in opening a business that would benefit Notgrove Estate, please do get in touch by emailing: email@example.com

 Here in an area bounded by Bath, Oxford and Stratford-upon-Avon you’ll find some of the finest landscape in England.
 Cotswold towns and villages such as Burford, Bibury and Bourton-on-the-Water are world famous and remain largely unchanged since their creation in medieval England centuries ago.
 This was when the wealth of the wool trade left its mark in the high-quality stone buildings for which the area is renowned.

 Notgrove itself lies in the heart of the Cotswolds, only 4 miles from Northleach, famed for its magnificent church of St Peter and St Paul which is claimed to be the “Cathedral of the Cotswolds”.
 Nearby, the Windrush River flows through the centre of Bourton-on-the-Water, creating a very picturesque village scene.

 At nearly 800ft, Stow-on-the-Wold is the highest of the Cotswold towns and is famous as a centre for antiques.
 The Roman Fosse Way from Cirencester to Leicester passes through it and it probably dates from a prehistoric fortified settlement on top of the hill.